 Your guides can assess these to give a rough time of when the tiger was present.
 Along with pugs this evidence has particular relevance as tigers are extremely territorial.
 Their boundaries are closely guarded and maintained with scratch marks and scent marking on prominent trees and other landmarks.

-A male’s territory will overlap a few females but will not tolerate another male’s intrusion.
-Whereas a tigress may allow her daughters/sisters to share the border areas, but it’s a terse and grumpy affair if they encounter one another, especially so if one has cubs.
+A male’s territory will overlap those of mature females.
+Whereas a tigress may allow her daughters/sisters to share some territory, a mature male will never tolerate the presence of another.
+When related females encounter one another, it’s a terse and grumpy affair, especially so if they have cubs.

 What is the tiger safari?

-The usual way to see the park is in a tourist jeep style vehicle – a Suzuki Gypsy.
-These are smaller than African safari Toyota Landcruisers and Land Rover Defenders.
+The usual way to see the park is in a tourist vehicle – a Suzuki Gypsy, shown below.
+These are smaller than African safari Toyota Land Cruisers and Land Rover Defenders.
 However, they are simple, rugged, open-top 4x4s built by Maruti and they are the safari vehicle of choice for all India’s national parks.
 Some high-end camps and lodges are using larger TATA safari vehicles, but these are almost too large for the narrow tracks.

 If you’re serious about your wildlife photography, pay the ‘exclusivity supplement’ and have a maximum of two passengers in the back.
 It’s amazing how much room your camera bags and equipment take up.
 If you’re just wildlife watching or your equipment is small and limited then you could have a maximum of 4 people.

 Be aware that you will already have a driver and a mandatory Forest Department ‘naturalist’.
 If you have a professional guide from your lodge as well then that is another seat gone.
-The naturalist will often sit in the front passenger seat so the local F.D. park guide will be in the back with you or hanging out on the back of the jeep.
-It gets pretty cramped.
+The naturalist will often sit in the front passenger seat, to direct the driver, so the local F.D. park guide will be in the back with you, or hanging out on the back of the jeep.
+It’s rather cramped.
+If you’re anything like me, then you’ll want space and room to move.

 What happens during the tiger safari?